Mount Everest

 Other animals in the region include the Himalayan tahr which is at times eaten by the snow leopard.
 The Himalayan black bear can be found up to around 4,300 meters (14,000 ft) and the red panda is also found in the region.
 Because Mount Everest is the crown mountain in the world, it has intrigued major attention and climbing attempts.

-EXACT LOCATION OF MOUNT EVEREST
+MOUNT EVEREST LOCATION

 Mount Everest is Earth's highest peak 8848.86m above sea level, exactly situated at 27.9881° N latitude and, 86.9250° E longitude in the Mahalangur Himal sub-range of the Himalayas.
 It is stationed on the border of Tibet and Nepal.